 The AGCJ minor is only open to students with a major in the College of Agriculture and Life Sciences, or students in a university studies program with the second minor being in the College of Agriculture and Life Sciences.

-For questions, contact an AGCJ advisor.
-Appointments are strongly recommended before you apply.
-To contact an advisor or set up an appointment, click here.
+To apply for the minor please contact an advisor or set up an appointment, click here.

 Agricultural Communications and Journalism is highly focused on written communication.
 Interested students should consider their interest in writing before beginning the minor.